scott45/checkpoint2-bucketlist/README.md

 ### Searching

-It is possible to search bucketlists using the parameter `q` in the GET request.
+Functionality to search bucketlists using the parameter `q` in the GET request is enabled.
 Example:

 `GET http://localhost:/bucketlists?q=<whatever>`